-Using the MailTo class URL to mail a document
+Use the mailto: URL class to mail a document

 Mailing a document is a good example of using the URL class.
-Before you start, you must have your client connected to a mailer, such as sendmail.
+Before you start, your client must connect to a mail server, so that the machine referenced by System Properties (in this case salsa.sybase.com) is running a mail server, such as sendmail.